This post may contain affiliate links. Please read our disclosure policy.

 Step 1: Prepare the Ingredients

 First, prepare the pineapple by peeling and cutting it into pieces big enough to fit your juicer chute.
-I use a knife to peel the skin and a smaller paring knife to remove and further “eye” bits.
+Check out How to Cut a Pineapple (+ Peeling Pineapple Hack).
+I use a knife to peel the skin and a smaller paring knife to remove any further “eye” bits.

 Then, brush the ginger (and optionally turmeric) clean.
 You can also peel them, though it isn’t necessary when using a juicer.